 Workshops followed for the core planning team of about a dozen knowledgeable and active county residents.
 We developed a list of possible strategic goals for the year 2030.

-The eventual Climate Action Plan (CAP), expected to be complete by the end of the calendar year, will identify steps that can realistically be taken locally to reduce climate pollution while moving toward a long-term sustainable local economy.
-The planning process will identify existing and future business and “green jobs” opportunities.
-Individuals, businesses, organizations and institutions will have defined roles in the plan.
+The final plan will identify steps that can realistically be taken locally to reduce climate pollution while moving toward a local economy that is sustainable in the long term.
+We’ll identify existing and future business and “green jobs” opportunities.
+Individuals, businesses, organizations and institutions will note defined roles they can play in the plan.